All Episodes

 Yes, sir.

-I I I guess I had one point I wanted clarification on, and then I had a quick question.
+I guess I had one point I wanted clarification on, and then I had a quick question.

-You were talking earlier, and I I don't care what you call Social Security, but you were kind of lumping people that were drawing Social Security that had worked all their life paying into Social Security into the same group of people who were drawing unemployment and other uh free handouts.
+You were talking earlier, and I don't care what you call Social Security, but you were kind of lumping people that were drawing Social Security that had worked all their life paying into Social Security into the same group of people who were drawing unemployment and other free handouts.

-No, no, it's not that's not what I said.
+No, no, that's not what I said.

 What I said was that the unemployment compensation, the cost of paying it, is almost as much as Social Security.